status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

-# Create a validator wallet and make a deposit
+# Create a wallet and make a deposit

 In this page we'll take you through how to create a wallet to help generate your validator keys (keystores) and make a deposit using Nimbus.